What are dentures

 How do dentures work?

-An upper and lower plate is placed into a patient’s mouth and rests on the gums.
+An upper and/ordenture is placed into a patient’s mouth and rests on the gums.
 The dentures are custom crafted to provide a precise, comfortable fit.
-Upper denture plates have a natural ‘suction cup’ to the roof of a patient’s mouth.
-The lower plate is often anchored into place with a set of implants –artificial tooth “roots” that are placed into the jaw.
-The plate then snaps onto the implant for a firm, comfortable fit.
+Upper dentures have a natural ‘suction cup’ to the roof of a patient’s mouth.
+The lower denture is often anchored into place with a set of implants –artificial tooth “roots” that are placed into the jaw.
+The denture then snaps onto the implant for a firm, comfortable fit.

 What’s the treatment process for dentures?

 Treatment starts when the patient meets with the dentist for a denture consultation to determine if dentures are really the best option.
 If the answer is ‘yes’, a series of appointments are scheduled, and the treatment process begins.